Are you wondering if hiking is safe during pregnancy?

 Trekking poles can help.
 They are good to use to help you maintain your balance and you can shift some weight to them to make hiking uphill easier.

 What hiking elevation is dangerous for pregnancy?

 Hiking during pregnancy is an excellent form of exercise.
-As with any sport, when considering the extremes version of a particular sport, pregnancy-related safety concerns often will factor in.
+As with any sport, when considering the extreme version of a particular sport, pregnancy-related safety concerns often will factor in.